mil/gulp/docs/recipes/templating-with-swig-and-yaml-front-matter.md

-# Templating with YAML Front-Matter and Swig
+# Templating with Swig and YAML front-matter
 Templating can be setup using `gulp-swig`, `gulp-data`, and `gulp-front-matter` matter with ease:

 ##### `page.html`